 - Text Block

 Text blocks are where you can configure text content for your form, including a headline, instructions, or other display text.
-Additionally, you can add an image to a text block by using the image URL input option.
-Head to our article on Customizing Text Blocks in a Signup Form for more information.
+Additionally, you can add an emoji using the emoji picker, or an image by using the image URL input option.

 - Button Block